Skip to main content

 • guided self-help programmes

-• a type of talking therapy called cognitive behavioural therapy (CBT)
+• a type of talk therapy called cognitive behavioural therapy (CBT)

 Cognitive behavioural therapy